 - I stopped using my dryer and put my washed clothes on a drying rack.

 - I plugged all my electronics into a power strip and when I left for work, I would unplug that to save electricity.
+Thanks to technology, you don’t even have to unplug anything or turn off the power switch.
+It’s all controlled for you.

 - I took money I received from tax returns, my birthday and Christmas and used that to pay down my credit cards.
 Once the debt was gone, I built up my emergency fund.